Skip to main content

 Who Is This For?

-Speculate on or hedge EUR/USD exchange rate movements using non-deliverable forward (NDF) contracts.
+Speculate on or hedge FX exchange rate movements across any supported currency pair using non-deliverable forward (NDF) contracts.
 Choose your tenor (1D, 1W, 1M), side (LONG or SHORT), and leverage (up to 50x).
 Positions settle automatically at maturity, or you can close early at the current forward price.

 • Open positions with as little as 2% initial margin (default)